psimonazzi/mognet/README.md

 ## Configuration

-You can change the default configuration in two ways:

-* setting environment variables whose name starts with ``MOGNET_``;

-* writing a JSON file named ``config.json`` in ``mognet/app/``.
+You can change the default configuration by writing a JSON file named ``config.json`` in ``mognet/app/``.

-These two ways can be combined: environment variables, when specified, always take precedence over the same variables in the JSON file.
-Env var names will be mapped to the vars used in the JSON file according to this rules: the ``MOGNET_`` prefix will be stripped; the ``_`` chars will be stripped and the words will be camelCased instead.
-For example, an environment variable ``MOGNET_BASE_URL`` will become the variable ``baseUrl`` in the configuration JSON and in the Mognet code.
-Any variable can be passed to Mognet in these ways, even custom variables you can then use in your custom templates.
+Any variable can be passed to Mognet in this way, even custom variables you can then use in your custom templates.
 The configuration variables understood by Mognet are:

 * ``port``: (default: 80) Server listening port.